help-me-mom/ng-mocks/README.md

 );
 ```

-If we use `ContentChild` in a component, and we want to render it by default, we should use its id for that in the same way as for a mocked directive.
+If we use `ContentChild` in a component, and we want to render it by default, we should use its id for that in the same way as for a mock directive.

 ```typescript
 beforeEach(() =>